leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 ## Input

 #### Mandatory input:
-SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple genomes.
+SynTracker's output file 'synteny_scores_per_region.csv' for one or multiple species.
 Note that if the file is bigger than 300 Mb, it cannot be selected via the FileInput widget, but it's full path should be typed into the TextInput field.